 - Experience with specific hardware, machines, and techniques relevant to the job

 Soft skills, also known as transferable skills, are skills that are relevant to any job — things like interpersonal skills or professional qualities.
-Here are some of the most in-demand soft skills to highlight on your resume, but instead, highlight these skills through your experiences.
+You should not include these words on your resume, but instead, highlight these skills through your experiences.